Mental Health First Aid

 If you feel like you or a loved one are in crisis, no matter how big or small, we want you to call 2-1-1, 1-800-273-8255, or 9-1-1.

 If someone is having a heart attack or choking, you KNOW how to help.
 But do you KNOW how to help if someone is anxious, depressed, suicidal, delusional, or abusing drugs and alcohol?

 Mental Health First Aid is an internationally recognized course that gives the skills needed to help someone who is developing a mental health problem or experiencing a mental crisis.
-During this interactive, 8 hour training, you learn:
+During this interactive training, you learn:

 - The prevalence of mental illness in the U.S.